1. Learning multiple languages enhances social and cognitive development in children.

 Many parents know the benefits that learning more than one language can have for their child’s future.
 However, many are not aware of the additional benefits that bilingualism can have!
 The language-learning experience changes the brain and alters the course of development.

 There have been multiple studies that attempt to understand the effects of bilingualism, and the surprising conclusion is that learning a second language (or even third or fourth) affects development beyond the linguistic realm.
 If you want to know more about the conclusions they had, keep reading!

-The idea of theory of mind is central to getting a glimpse into what we know about how bilingualism can affect social processes.
+The idea of the theory of mind is central to getting a glimpse into what we know about how bilingualism can affect social processes.
 Theory of mind (ToM) is defined as one’s assumptions or ideas of how others think of something.
-ToM requires the mental representations of both your own self and others’, and realizing that your mind and knowledge is separate from others’.
+ToM requires the mental representations of both yourself and others and realizing that your mind and knowledge are separate from others’ knowledge.

 If we want to boost a child’s academic outcomes, bilingualism can be a powerful tool to consider.
-As mentioned above, social competence is fundamental to doing well in school, and bilingualism seems to enhance the ‘non-cognitive’ skills that kids need in order to succeed.
+As mentioned above, social competence is fundamental to do well in school, and learning a second or third language seems to enhance the ‘non-cognitive skills that kids need to succeed.
 The interplay between bilingualism, theory of mind, and social skills has been proven to be anything but negligible.
-With this knowledge, it is important that policymakers in the field of education recognize the power of languages to drastically improve outcomes.
+With this knowledge, policymakers in the field of education must recognize the power of languages to drastically improve children’s outcomes.